 You can see all the photos that detail the Making of the Guitar.

 Finished photos (front and back) plus detail shots are here

-I’ll be posting progress on my Facebook page, and my Flickr photostream as well, if you want to keep up with this fabulous public art project!
-You can also sign up for email updates from me (up there on the right), or subscribe to my rss feed and get updates in your bookmarks.
-I hope you’ll join me on this wonderful ride!
+If you’re interested in following my work you can sign up for email updates from me (up there on the right), or subscribe to my rss feed and get updates in your bookmarks.

 Some of you may be wondering how little Waukesha, Wisconsin got to be a Guitartown like Hollywood, London, Nashville, Austin, and Miami.
 Waukesha is the home (and final resting place) of Les Paul who is considered by many to be the father of the electric guitar.
 The Gibson corporation thought it appropriate to honor Les’s memory by bestowing this great honor on Waukesha.
 I’m proud to be part of this encore celebration of the history of music in Waukesha and it’s rich culture in Wisconsin.
 The entire Guitartown Waukesha project can be followed here.